IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

 Gurobi

-Our another recommendation is the use  `Gurobi solver <https://www.gurobi.com/>`_.
+Another recommendation is the use of `Gurobi solver <https://www.gurobi.com/>`_.
 However, it is commercial solver but most powerful than GPLK and CBC for large-scale problems.
 As a commercial solver it needs a license that is free of charge for academic usage by signing up in `Gurobi webpage <https://pages.gurobi.com/registration/>`_.
-After downloading the latest version of the `Gurobi optimizer <https://www.gurobi.com/downloads/gurobi-optimizer-eula/>`_.
-Install Gurobi using the downloaded executable and ask for an academic or commercial license.
-Active the license in your computer using the ``grbgetkey`` command (you need to be in the university domain if you are installing an academic license).
+It can be installed using: ``conda install -c gurobi gurobi`` and then ask for an academic or commercial license.
+Activate the license in your computer using the ``grbgetkey`` command (you need to be in the university domain if you are installing an academic license).

 Mosek